 Why Jesus Should Have Been Institutionalized

 By the modern day standards by which individuals of questionable sanity are deemed to be proper candidates for institutionalization or, at least, to be highly psychotropically medicated, Jesus clearly fits the bill to receive the benefits of either intervention.
-In fact, given the definition of what constitutes a mental disorder in the DSM-IV-TR, the bible of psychological diagnoses, there is likely no known person in the history of mankind who would have qualified for systemic, institutionalized psychiatric treatment more than Christ.(1) And when the DSM-IV-TR’s definition of “mental disorder” is taken in conjunction with the criteria for involuntary committal as delineated in North Carolina state law, the latter stating that a “client” may be “involuntarily committed” if “[there] is, without the benefit of the specific treatment measure, a significant possibility that the client will harm self or others before improvement of the client's condition is realized”, there is no doubt that, whether against his will or not, Jesus, of all people, should have been promptly and indefinitely committed.
-(2)
+In fact, given the definition of what constitutes a mental disorder in the DSM-IV-TR, the bible of psychological diagnoses, there is likely no known person in the history of mankind who would have qualified for systemic, institutionalized psychiatric treatment more than Christ.(1) And when the DSM-IV-TR’s definition of “mental disorder” is taken in conjunction with the criteria for involuntary committal as delineated in North Carolina state law, the latter stating that a “client” may be “involuntarily committed” if “[there] is, without the benefit of the specific treatment measure, a significant possibility that the client will harm self or others before improvement of the client's condition is realized”, there is no doubt that,

 Read More...